wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * PW = Pratt &amp; Whitney, the world’s leading designer, developer and manufacturer of gas turbine engines for commercial, military and general aviation aircraft.”

 <h2 id="Q">Q</h2>

+* QAR = Quick Access Recorder - an airborne flight recorder that provides quick and easy access to raw flight data through a USB or cellular network.
+* QFE - an aeronautical “Q code” which provides a barometric altimeter setting that causes an altimeter to read zero when at the reference datum point of an airfield.
+* QNH - an aeronautical “Q code” which provides a barometric altimeter setting relating to airfield elevation above mean sea level.
+Standard QNH which is used when flying at Flight Levels is set to 1013.25hPa / 29.92inHg.
+* Quadraplane - An aircraft type that has four wings with the same span.

 <h2 id="R">R</h2>

 * RA = (1) Radio altitiude; (2) Resolution advisory (TCAS)